ncurrid/Analysis-of-a-business-request-to-identify-the-best-market-segments-for-the-client/README.md

 **PowerPoint** (using the company template for final presentation).

 ### Skills
--Market research and benchmarking
+- Market research and benchmarking

--Data collection, cleaning, and visualisation
+- Data collection, cleaning, and visualisation

--SWOT and PESTEL analysis
+- SWOT and PESTEL analysis

--Consumer segmentation
+- Consumer segmentation

--Survey design and analysis
+- Survey design and analysis

--Strategic thinking and opportunity identification
+- Strategic thinking and opportunity identification

--Data-driven storytelling and business communication
+- Data-driven storytelling and business communication

--Game industry knowledge and trend forecasting
+- Game industry knowledge and trend forecasting